-Apply for our postgraduate courses using the University's postgraduate applications online form.
-The University's postgraduate admissions service will advise you on the application process such as English Language requirements if applicable, submission of references and transcripts etc.
+You can apply for our postgraduate courses using the University's postgraduate applications online form.
+The University's Postgraduate Admissions Team will advise you on the application process such as English Language requirements if applicable, submission of references and transcripts etc.

 MASc in Global Sustainable Development

-If you apply for our MASc in Global Sustainable Development, we ask that you submit an additional document outlining your motivations and suitability for the programme.
-Please see the 'How to apply' drop-down on our MASc course page for information regarding the Statement of Interest.
+If you would like to apply for our taught degree, the MASc in Global Sustainable Development, we will ask you to submit an additional document outlining your motivations and suitability for the programme.
+Please see the 'Entry requirements' sub-heading on our course page for information regarding the Statement of Interest.
 You will also need to nominate one academic referee as part of your application.

 MPhil/PhD in Global Sustainable Development

-If you apply for our research degree, the MPhil/PhD in Global Sustainable Development, you will be asked to provide an outline of your chosen research topic.
-This should be 500-1000 words and include the following:
+If you would like to apply for our research degree, the MPhil/PhD in Global Sustainable Development, you will be asked to provide an outline of your chosen research topic.
+This should be 500-1,000 words and include the following:

 - What area of research you intend to undertake and why (with reference to the most important relevant bibliography).

 - How you propose to conduct the research and proposed research methods and approach to data collection

-- What background in the subject you already have and any skills you'll need to develop further.
+- What background in the subject you already have and any skills you will need to develop further.

 - The transdisciplinary context of your research

 - Potential intervention, knowledge production and the impact of your research.

 Prior to making your application for the PhD programme, please identify an appropriate supervisor and make contact directly to discuss whether your proposal falls within their area of expertise and they have capacity to supervise you.
 Please see our PhD Supervisors page for academics' research expertise in the School for Cross-faculty Studies.
-In order to consider supervising they will need a brief outline of your research proposal, a copy of your CV and any relevant transcripts, so please ensure these are sent directly to them.
+In order to consider supervising you, they will need a brief outline of your research proposal, a copy of your CV, and any relevant transcripts, so please ensure these are sent directly to them.
 Once supervision is agreed, your application should name the lead supervisor.